6 Best Organic, Eco-Friendly Futon Mattress Options

 A futon is an excellent option for people looking for an affordable, space-saving, and versatile sleeping solution for a guest room or living room.

-Futon mattresses come in both Japanese and Western styles, so it’s important to consider what type will best suit your needs.
+Futon mattresses come in both Japanese and Western styles, so it’s important to consider which type will best suit your needs.

 Japanese-style futons are more flexible and can be used on beds and sofas.
 Their western-style counterparts are usually more like traditional mattresses and will not bend.